WCSCourses/GenEpiLAC2023/Manuals/Genome_visualisation_tools/Genome_visualisation_tools.md

 3- Use `Goto Feature With This Qualifier value` to search the contents of all qualifiers for a particular term.
 For example, using the word "pseudogene" will take you to the next feature with the word "pseudogene" in any of its qualifiers.
 Note how repeated clicking of the `Goto` button takes you to the following pseudogene in the order that they occur on the chromosome.

-4- Look at Appendix VI which is a functional classification scheme used for the annotation of S. Typhi.
+4- Look at Appendix I (https://github.com/WCSCourses/GenEpiLAC2023/blob/main/Manuals/Genome_visualisation_tools/Appendix1_ProcaryoteClassification) which is a functional classification scheme used for the annotation of S. Typhi.
 Each CDS has a class qualifier best describing its function.
 Use the `Goto Feature With This Qualifier value` search to look for CDSs belonging to a class of interest by searching with the appropriate class values.

 5- tRNA genes.
 Type "tRNA" in the `Goto Feature With This Key`.